duecknoah/weather_service/Readme.md

 Modules used and reasoning:
 - [**Express**](https://www.npmjs.com/package/express) - I could have used the basic http module and used http.createServer(...) to handle incoming requests.
 However Express provides an elegant and easy way - to create endpoints, plus I'm already familiar with it.
 - [**node-fetch**](https://www.npmjs.com/package/node-fetch) - Very similiar to window.fetch in Javascript in the browser, this allows me to get a Promise of a request.
 Needed for proxying between the user and [open weather map](https://openweathermap.org/).
+- [**cors**](https://www.npmjs.com/package/cors) - Allows us to communicate between react and our api endpoints on Express

 I created an account for getting weather data and found [current](https://openweathermap.org/current) and [hourly](https://openweathermap.org/forecast5) API endpoints to use.
 I also created a Heroku account to deploy later on.

+## Working Phase
+- I realized there was no simple way for Heroku to get my API key and use it from a file (my original solution).
+So I had to get rid of the file solution and implement an environment variables solution with an env.bat file
+- I decided to use React as the UI library, however my project was created already.
+Had some permissions issues involving network drives and installing the react-scripts.
+Found a [helpful tutorial](https://medium.com/@fredrikanderzon/adding-create-react-app-scripts-to-an-existing-project-207cfe3cd190).
+Unfortunately some issues still persisted so I create a new react app entirely and manually merged into this repo.
+- I couldn't wrap my head fully around how to link Express and React together.
+With a little bit of hair pulling I figured out running both concurrently requires having the React app in its own folder within the repo.
+Then setting package.json to run a postbuild script on Heroku to build React and run it as well.
+See [how to deploy](https://daveceddia.com/deploy-react-express-app-heroku/#:~:text=Now%20start%20up%20the%20React,the%20whole%20thing%20to%20Heroku.)
+- I get data to the front-end by having React and Express running on separate ports.
+Then having React make GET requests to Express's API and having that update the state of the components.
+Since They are running on separate ports CORS is needed.
+-

 ### Date
 **The date you're submitting this.**